karanpratapsingh/HyperTrade/README.md

 - Open `localhost:8080` to see the web interface.

-_Note: It is recommended to use the telegram bot over user interface on non-secure systems_
+_Note: It is recommended to use the telegram bot over user interface on non-secure systems._